Passivity (engineering): Stability

 Passivity, in most cases, can be used to demonstrate that passive circuits will be stable under specific criteria.
-Note that this only works if only one of the above definitions of passivity is used – if components from the two are mixed, the systems may be unstable under any criteria.
+This only works if only one of the above definitions of passivity is used – if components from the two are mixed, the systems may be unstable under any criteria.
 In addition, passive circuits will not necessarily be stable under all stability criteria.
 For instance, a resonant series LC circuit will have unbounded voltage output for a bounded voltage input, but will be stable in the sense of Lyapunov, and given bounded energy input will have bounded energy output.

 Passivity is frequently used in control systems to design stable control systems or to show stability in control systems.
 This is especially important in the design of large, complex control systems (e.g. stability of airplanes).
 Passivity is also used in some areas of circuit design, especially filter design.

 Passive filter

 A passive filter is a kind of electronic filter that is made only from passive components – in contrast to an active filter, it does not require an external power source (beyond the signal).
 Since most filters are linear, in most cases, passive filters are composed of just the four basic linear elements – resistors, capacitors, inductors, and transformers.
 More complex passive filters may involve nonlinear elements, or more complex linear elements, such as transmission lines.

 A passive filter has several advantages over an active filter: